wasmerio/wasmer/examples/README.md

 4. [**Cross-compilation**][cross-compilation], illustrates the power
-   of the abstraction over the engines and the compilers, such as it is possible to cross-compile a Wasm module.
+   of the abstraction over the engines and the compilers, such as it is possible to cross-compile a Wasm module for a custom target.

    _Keywords_: engine, compiler, cross-compilation.